RedRoseMoney/Rose/readme.md

 the aAMM ensures mechanical price appreciation from volume by permanently removing liquidity from the market, weighted by the skew parameter $\alpha$.

 A penalty on sells is added to increase the LP portfolio in the denominating asset, and is used to proceed to strategic buybacks to further support `Rose` price.

+#### Under the AMM model

+The soundness proof of this system stems from the fact that aAMMS can be modeled within the AMM model, with a ROSE/ETH liquidity pool.

+For the buy case:

+- The liquidity provider burns $α * lp tokens$
+- Swap of $x$ $token_0$ to $token_1$
+- The liquidity provider mints the maximum amount of lp tokens from withdrawn reserves at the new reserves ratio

+and the sell case:

+- A swap (exact output) of $x$ units from $token_1$ to $token_0$ with a sell fee on $token_0$

+From this we can compute and derive the price of `Rose` as a direct function of $\alpha$ and market liquidity.

 ### ROSE DAO